JGabrielFBeserra/JGabrielFBeserra/README.md

 João Gabriel de Faria Beserra
 ==============================

-Hello, my name is João Gabriel.
-I'm 18 years old, and I'm currently studying to become a developer.
-I'm pursuing a technical degree in web informatics at the Federal Institute of Science and Technology, with the goal of advancing to higher education.
+Hello, I'm João Gabriel, I'm web developer technician and undergrad analist student at the Federal Institute of Science and Technology in Brazil.
 I have a knack for UI/UX and anything related to design.
 In my free time, I enjoy listening to MPB (Brazilian Popular Music).

 * ✉️  You can contact me at [jgabrielfbeserra@gmail.com](mailto:jgabrielfbeserra@gmail.com)
 * 🧠  I'm learning ReactJs, English and Laravel